Granular Aluminum Parametric Amplifier for Low-Noise Measurements in Tesla Fields

-Arguably the most important figure of merit of parametric amplifiers is the improvement they provide to the signal-to-noise (SNR) of a readout chain.
-In Fig~\ref{fig_noise_field}(a), we illustrate the near-quantum limited noise performance of the grAlPA at 0~T. We measure the power spectral density (PSD) of the output line connected to the grAlPA, when the pump tone is on and off.
-To convert the PSD into a temperature scale, we use a pilot tone at $f\mathrm{_s}$~=~8.193~GHz, calibrated using the resonance fluorescence of our qubit (see Appendix \ref{A_Magnetometer}).
-When the pump is off, the noise floor is dominated by a High Electron Mobility Transistor (HEMT) amplifier showing a noise temperature of about 4~K, close to its 3~K nominal value \cite{HEMT_LNF}.
-By operating the grAlPA at 20~dB gain we obtain 10~dB of SNR improvement ($\Delta$SNR), which corresponds to an input-referred noise approaching the standard quantum limit for phase preserving amplifiers \cite{Caves1982Oct}.
-This result is confirmed in a separate experiment, where the transmon qubit is directly connected at the input of the grAlPA and the pilot tone is calibrated in-situ (see Appendices~\ref{A_SetUp}~and~\ref{A_Noise_BF}).
-We define the operational region of the amplifier as the set of pump powers and frequencies that provide stable $\Delta$SNR $\geq$ 10~dB, as illustrated in \ref{fig_noise_field}(b).
+Arguably the most important figure of merit of parametric amplifiers is the improvement they provide to the signal-to-noise ratio (SNR) of a readout chain.
+In Fig~\ref{fig_noise_field}(a), we illustrate the near-quantum limited noise performance of the grAlPA at 0~T. We measure the power spectral density (PSD) of the output line connected to the grAlPA, with the pump on and off.
+We convert the PSD to temperature scale, using a power-calibrated pilot tone at $f\mathrm{_s}$~=~8.193~GHz~(see supplementary material).
+When the pump is off, the $\approx$~4~K noise floor is set by a High Electron Mobility Transistor (HEMT).
+By operating the grAlPA at 20~dB gain we obtain 10~dB of SNR improvement ($\Delta$SNR), corresponding to an input-referred noise close to the standard quantum limit for phase preserving amplifiers~\cite{Caves1982Oct}.

-The grAlPA noise performance under in-plane magnetic field up to $B_\mathrm{||}$~=~1~T is shown in \cref{fig_noise_field}(c).
+The grAlPA noise performance under in-plane magnetic field up to $B_\mathrm{||}$~=~1~T is shown in \cref{fig_noise_field}(b).
+For each point we fix the gain of the amplifier to $G\mathrm{_{0}}$~=~20~dB and tune the power-calibrated pilot tone to match the shift of the gain profiles in field (cf.~\cref{fig_gain_field}(a)).
 We report the input referred noise $n\mathrm{_{in}}$ in units of photons, calculated using the relation $n\mathrm{_{in}}=k\mathrm{_B}\overline{T}\mathrm{_{in}}$/$hf\mathrm{_s}$, where $\overline{T}\mathrm{_{in}}$ is the noise temperature floor extracted from the PSD with the grAlPA on.
-The quantum limit is given by $n\mathrm{_{in}}$~=~1, with half a photon coming from vacuum fluctuations and half a photon of added noise from the amplifier.
+The quantum limit is given by $n\mathrm{_{in}}$~=~1, where half a photon is added by the amplifier and half a photon originates from input vacuum fluctuations.
+In zero field we obtain $n\mathrm{_{in}}$~=~1.21~$\pm$~0.63, corresponding to an effective grAlPA added noise $n\mathrm{_{gr}}$~=~0.71~$\pm$~0.63.
 Remarkably, the grAlPA remains near quantum-limited up to $B_\mathrm{||}$~=~1~T, illustrating its utility for quantum readout in magnetic field.
 We attribute the upturn visible in the grAlPA noise above 0.6~T to spurious vortices in the capacitor pads, which can create additional loss channels \cite{Bothner2011, Kroll2019} and should be suppressed in future designs.